 Traditional brain imaging techniques using MRI are very good at visualizing the gross structures of the brain.
 A structural brain image made with MRI provides high contrast of the borders between gray and white matter, and information about the size and shape of brain structures.
 However, these images do not detail the underlying structure and integrity of white matter networks in the brain, which consist of axon bundles that interconnect local and distant brain regions.

 Diffusion MRI uses pulse sequences that are sensitive to the diffusion of water molecules.
 By measuring the direction of diffusion, it is possible to make inferences about the structure of white matter networks in the brain.
-Water molecules within an axon are constrained in their movements by the cell membrane; instead of randomly moving in every direction with equal probability (isotropic movement), they are more likely to move in certain directions, in parallel with the axon (anisotropic movement) ( Figure 1 ).
+Water molecules within an axon are constrained in their movements by the cell membrane; instead of randomly moving in every direction with equal probability (isotropic movement), they are more likely to move in certain directions, in parallel with the axon (anisotropic movement; Figure 1 ).
 Therefore, measures of diffusion anisotropy are thought to reflect properties of the white matter such as fiber density, axon thickness, and degree of myelination.
 One common measure is fractional anisotropy (FA).
 FA values range from 0, which represents completely isotropic movement, to 1, reflecting maximum anisotropy.

 In this experiment we will use diffusion tensor imaging (DTI) to measure white matter integrity in traumatic brain injury (TBI).
 TBI occurs when an external force injures the brain, such as a blow to the head or a sudden movement like the kind that might occur in a car accident.
 This type of brain injury from mechanical forces is associated with diffuse axonal injury—damage to white matter throughout the brain.
 Because it is an injury affecting white matter integrity, standard neuroimaging techniques may not reveal the damage.
 However, measures of diffusion are especially sensitive to these anatomical changes.
 Following a study by Kraus et al.1, we compare a group of healthy controls to a group of people with TBI and use diffusion imaging to measure the effect of TBI on cerebral white matter.
-Furthermore, we will test the relationship between white matter integrity and cognitive function using an attention task2.
-This study uses a region of interest (ROI) approach focusing on three white matter tracts: the splenium of the corpus callosum, the anterior corona radiata, and the superior longitudinal fasciculus (Figure 2 ).
+Furthermore, we will test the relationship between white matter integrity and cognitive function using an attention task.2 This study uses a region of interest (ROI) approach focusing on three white matter tracts: the splenium of the corpus callosum, the anterior corona radiata, and the superior longitudinal fasciculus (Figure 2 ).

 Procedure

+Participant recruitment

-Recruit 20 participants with moderate to severe TBI, and 20 age-matched controls
+Recruit 20 participants with moderate to severe TBI, and 20 age-matched controls.
+All participants should be over the age of 18.

 TBI patients should have experienced a closed head injury that occurred at least 6 months ago.
 TBI is diagnosed by assessing several factors such as changes in consciousness, loss of consciousness, and loss of memory from before or after the accident.
-To be classified as moderate to severe, the patient must have experienced a period of loss of consciousness that was greater than 30 minutes, and/or obtained a score of less than 13 on the Glasgow Coma Scale.
+To be classified as moderate to severe, the patient must have experienced a period of loss of consciousness that was greater than 30 min, and/or obtained a score of less than 13 on the Glasgow Coma Scale.

 Control participants should have no history of neurological or psychological disorders.